Definition of Refurbishment vs Renovation: The Ins & Outs of Overhauling Your Property

 Having a clear understanding of the type of work that’s needed will help clarify plans.
 Knowing exactly what specific elements of a property are being upgraded will narrow down what workers are needed, or define the refurbishment budget required.

-The kitchen is the heart of the home.
-So it’s important to ensure it is looking its best, particularly if you’re targeting older tenants.
-Whilst annual wear-and-tear may not take on an immediate affect in the kitchen area, when the time does come, it can be a very costly update.
+The kitchen is the heart of the home, so it’s important to ensure it’s looking its best.
+Whilst annual wear-and-tear may not take on an immediate effect in the kitchen area, when the time does come, it can be a very costly update.
 Particularly when it comes to white goods.

 Refurbishment Guide